 At The Milford Academy, we believe that it is our responsibility to pass on powerful knowledge to our children.
 Thus, we aim to deliver a curriculum that helps pupils to gain a coherent knowledge and understanding of both Britain and the wider world.
+We also aim to foster a sense of enjoyment and fascination in learning about themselves, others and the world around them.

 At The Milford Academy we aim to ensure that: